shabazmotan/Fitness-Tracking/README.md

 Summary

-We found data pertaining to daily activity and sleep activity for a number of Fitbit users.
-We organized the data to show the relationship between total distance and total calories for each active user.
-We analyzed the quality of sleep for each active user defined by total minutes asleep to total time in bed.
-Finally, we created a plot of a random user to see if the total steps has any correlation to overall quality of sleep.
+Organized Fitbit data to show the relationship between total distance and total calories for each active user.
+Analyzed the quality of sleep for each active user.

 Conclusions:
 1) There are total of 33 users studied